Herpes Simplex Infections (Non-Genital) (cont.)

 What makes herpes (cold sores) recur?

 After infection, the virus enters the nerve cells and travels up the nerve until it comes to a place called a ganglion.
-There, it lays quietly in a stage that is referred to as "dormant" or "latent."
+There, it resides quietly in a stage that is referred to as "dormant" or "latent."
 At times, the virus can become active and start replicating again and travel down the nerve to the skin, causing sores and blisters.
 The exact mechanism behind this is not clear, but it is known that some conditions seem to be associated with recurrences, including

 - a fever, a cold, or the flu;